inbravo/travel/june-2019/README.md

 	* Sarchu:

 ## DON'T
-* Prepaid connections don't work in J&K
+* Prepaid connections don't work in J&K. Best is BSNL postpaid
 * Avoid crossing Manali-Rohtang-Koksar on Tuesday, its closed for maintenance

 ### References